ellmetha/leap-crispy-cursors/README.md

 leap-crispy-cursors
 ===================

 A set of Leap Motion desktop navigators based on mouse and keyboard events for Linux.
-Of course, *it is a proof of concept*.
+Of course, *it is a proof of concept* ; it can be improved (and you are welcome to do it!).
 Keep in mind that most of desktop environments are not suitable for using the Leap Motion controller as a mouse device.

 The mouse cursor is available in two different modes: